 Build a Terrarium

-Here's a great idea for recycling those 2-liter soda bottles.
-Create a mini plant habitat with your kids and learn what it takes to make an ecosystem work.
+Here's a great idea for recycling plastic: Create a mini plant habitat with your kids and learn what it takes to make an ecosystem work.
 Explain to your children that they'll be providing the water and sun for the little world they're making—its survival is in their hands!
 Don't be surprised if feelings of eco-responsibility start sprouting right before your eyes.

 What You Need: